KrauseFx/detect.location/README.md

 There should be separate permissions for

 - `Saving a photo` (e.g. a 3rd party camera app wants to save a photo you just took)
-- `Selecting a photo` (e.g. you want to upload an existing picture to Instagram)
+- `Selecting a photo` (e.g. you want to upload an existing picture to a social network)
 - `Granting full access to the photo library` (e.g. Dropbox or Google Photos to backup your complete library)

 Additionally, use of the native image picker should be enforced by Apple, and apps that use a custom one will be rejected.